hotosm/osm-analytics-fsp/Proposal.md

     }
 }
 ```
-This bring down the steps from 4 to 1
+This bring down the steps from 4 to 1, the generated mbtiles are placed in the results directory and automatically picked up by the tile server

 ### Front end

 #### Old Implementation
-In the old implementation, to add anew Tag, you need 4 steps. let us use waterways as an example
+In the old implementation, to add anew Tag, you need 4 steps where you edit 7 location.
+But the most complex step is to generate the styles file.
+Ac
 as seen [here](https://github.com/hotosm/osm-analytics/commit/356880577938e05ddaa47f47dd031b7748064a10)
 1. Add tag configuration to filters in `app/settings/options.js`
-2. The most complex part is genrating a style file based on the  [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec/)
+2. The most complex part is generating a style file based on the  [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec/)
 3. Add the Tag to exclusion in `app/settings/options.js`
 3. Add the Tag to exclusions in `app/components/Stats/index.js`
 4. Import the style file in `app/components/Map/glstyles/index.js` and add it to the filters
-5. Finally creat cusom CSS for the legend in `app/components/Legend/style.css`
+5. Finally create custom CSS for the legend in `app/components/Legend/style.css`

 #### New Implementation
-With the new implementation one only needs to run a script which in turn asks the user a coupleof question and then generates
+With the new implementation one only needs to run a script which in turn asks the user a couple of questions and then generates
-most of the boiler plate(including the mapbox style) needed to add the Tag.
-The npm script however does not eddit the code but guides the user on where to put the code
+most of the boiler plate(including the mapbox.js style) needed to add the Tag.

+The npm script however does not edit the code but guides the user on where to place the generated code
 ```bash
 npm run add-tag
 ```